pbs/digi-inno-babylon-sandbox/README.md

 `git checkout 4-run-in-xr`

-WebVR requires an SSL connection to work, and there are workarounds to this, but what's easiest is to make a certificate and use that.
+WebVR requires an SSL connection to work, so we need to create a simple local certificate.
 Run `mkcert localhost` in your project root; it should output 2 `.pem` files to use.

 Run `npm start:https`.